-Principles from Resolut ion XIII.9 Planned

-Ramsar Regional Initiative (RRI) and year of establishment No. of countries supporting the RRI TORs (incl.
-ROPs) Structure and governance Status/role of the Convention Secretariat Financial management budget for 2022 (CHF unless stated) Expenditure in 2022 (CHF unless stated) Financial resources Key activities Challenges

-27 Yes Permanent The MedWet Partner - Support for drafting of Increased

-Wetlands Ramsar Mediterranean Wetlands Secretariat (EUR) (EUR) countries of coordination

-Regional Initiative Committee the administrates the MedWet, MAVA - Launched the Coalition of

-(MedWet), (MedWet/Com); the MedWet/ approved budgets Foundation, European Ramsar Regional

-1991 MedWet Steering Group Steering and submits the European Initiatives international

-Group annual financial Union, French NGOs

-MedWet Scientific and report to the Biodiversity consolidation of the

-Technical Network; the MedWet/SG and to Agency and Mediterranean Ramsar

-MedWet Secretariat. the MedWet/Com others Site Managers Network

-The MedWet/Com is for approval. which went from 6 to 46

-responsible for overseeing managers

-the implementation of the - Strong impact of the

-initiatives, including MedWet Academy

-approval of strategic including 2 technical

-documents, annual budget workshops and 5 online

-and audited financial training courses for a total

-reports. of 360 direct beneficiaries

-- Great success of the

-coordination of the WWD

-in the Mediterranean with

-the direct involvement of

-562 organizations which

-organized 1121 events and

-reached more than 85,000
+Damasa Darisa al Principles from Resolut ion XIII.9 Planned F Ramsar Regional Initiative (RRI) and year of establishment No. of countries supporting the RRI TORs (incl.
+ROPs) Structure and governance Status/role of the Convention Secretariat Financial management budget for 2022 (CHF unless stated) Expenditure in 2022 (CHF unless stated) Financial resources Key activities Challenges Mediterranean 27 Yes The Initiative includes the Permanent The MedWet 646,275 606,000 Partner - Support for drafting of Increased Wetlands Ramsar Mediterranean Wetlands observer of Secretariat (EUR) (EUR) Resolution XIV.17 coordination Regional Initiative Committee the administrates the MedWet, MAVA - Launched the Coalition of with other (MedWet), (MedWet/Com); the MedWet/ approved budgets Foundation, European Ramsar Regional RRIs and 1991 MedWet Steering Group Steering and submits the European Initiatives international (MedWet/SG); the Group annual financial Union, French - Growth and NGOs MedWet Scientific and report to the Biodiversity consolidation of the Technical Network; the MedWet/SG and to Agency and Mediterranean Ramsar MedWet Secretariat. the MedWet/Com others Site Managers Network The MedWet/Com is for approval. which went from 6 to 46 responsible for overseeing managers the implementation of the - Strong impact of the initiatives, including MedWet Academy approval of strategic including 2 technical documents, annual budget workshops and 5 online and audited financial training courses for a total reports. of 360 direct beneficiaries - Great success of the coordination of the WWD in the Mediterranean with the direct involvement of 562 organizations which organized 1121 events and reached more than 85,000 people

-people

-Ramsar Regional Principles from Resolut ion XIII.9 Planned Expenditure Initiative (RRI) and year of establishment No. of countries supporting the RRI TORs (incl.
-ROPs) Structure and governance Status/role of the Convention Secretariat Financial management budget for 2022 (CHF unless stated) in 2022 (CHF unless stated) Financial resources Key activities Challenges Carpathian Wetland Ramsar Regional Initiative (CWI), 2004 7 Yes of CWI is a Board, which is inputs to the Board Provided by the Board and the coordinating institution of the host country.
-49,558 (EUR) the Slovak Republic, Ministry of Environment - Czechia, Ministry of Environment - Slovakia Ministry of Agriculture - Hungary, Centre for Ecological Research, UNE SCC, Eurosite, coordination of RRI, governance and legal Nordic-Baltic Wetlands Ramsar Regional Initiatives (NorBalWet), 2005 10 Yes composed of the National Focal Points of each participating country is the observer of the Host Country provides administrative support.
-1,190 ( revitalizing the RRI were initiated Challenging to hold regular meetings
+Pamear Bagianal Principles from Resolut tion XIII.9 Planned Evnanditura Ramsar Regional Initiative (RRI) and year of establishment No. of countries supporting the RRI TORs (incl.
+ROPs) Structure and governance Status/role of the Convention Secretariat Financial management budget for 2022 (CHF unless stated) Expenditure in 2022 (CHF unless stated) Financial resources Key activities Challenges Carpathian Wetland Ramsar Regional Initiative (CWI), 2004 7 The implementation body of CWI is a Board, which is composed of the focal points of each member.
+The Board elects a chair to guide the proceedings and meet periodically. inputs to the Board • 49,558 (EUR) State Nature Conservancy of the Slovak Republic, Ministry of Environment - Czechia, Ministry of Environment - Slovakia Ministry of Agriculture - Hungary, Centre for Ecological Research, UNE SCC, Eurosite, Succow Stiftung - Germany, Wetlands Int'I, Convention funding carryover from previous years - Continued activities from previous years - Enforced networking, cooperation with relevant regional networks, partners, Secretariat of the Carpathian Convention, voluntary contributions from some ministries of the Carpathian countries to the CWI budget - Project proposals consulted and submitted - Establishment of the European Coalition of Ramsar Regional Initiatives with support of CWI coordination of RRI, governance and legal entity of RRI, war in Ukraine Nordic-Baltic Wetlands Ramsar Regional Initiatives (NorBalWet), 2005 10 Yes The Coordination Group composed of the National Focal Points of each participating country is the decision-making body. observer of the Host Country provides administrative support.
+1,190 1,181 Ministry of Environment (Finland) - Discussions on revitalizing the RRI were initiated - Website maintained until 31 December 2022 Challenging to hold regular meetings